jplsek/Chattr-CodeDay/README.md

 * When user says something twice, do something similar to facebook? (adds content to last li, instead of creating a new one)

+* When a user joins / leaves, only show that information on that load (ie, not storing it in the database)

 * Fix all the other bugs...

 ### Current Features